Chapter 2: Chart of Accounts Structure

 - 73% - for account codes returns all Supplies expense accounts.

 - Most alpha searches are case-sensitive (exception is vendor names), & most words start with the first letter capitalized.

-To search for any Fund/Organization/Program you can use the Translator link.
-Input the Index or Index Description to return the Fund, Org, and Program for a given Index along with the related Financial Manager and Principal Investigator for grant-related funds starting December 2014.
+To search for any Fund/Organization/Program definition you can use the Translator link, Index Search.
+Input the Index Code or Index Title and click the Execute Query button to return the Fund, Org, and Program for a given Index along with the status (active/inactive), related Financial Manager, and Principal Investigator for grant-related funds.
 You may use the % wildcard to search for a particular org code or title.
-For example, start typing 2152 and it will display a listing of fund, orgs, and programs for all indexes that begin with 2152.
+For example, type 2152% and click the Execute Query button - it will then display a listing of fund, orgs, and programs for all indexes that begin with 2152.

 Dollar amounts may appear as positive numbers or as numbers in parentheses within WINGS Express Finance.
 Generally, a number in parentheses represents a reduction.
 The query or report you are viewing as well as the account and column that the dollar amount appears in determine how that amount affects the overall balance in the FOAPAL you are viewing.